 Age-appropriate brain development begins early.
-If a child has an undiagnosed hearing impairment, this child is not receiving language stimulation that leads to appropriate brain development.
-However, in the case of a deaf child born in a deaf family, babies still get that stimulation because parents are signing language, just as hearing parents speak to their babies.
+If a child has an undiagnosed hearing impairment, they will not receive language stimulation for appropriate brain development.
+However, for a deaf child born in a deaf family, the parents’ sign language acts just like hearing parents speaking to their babies.

 Hearing screenings vary.
 Overall, you can know they are not painful or uncomfortable for your baby.
 Most are done easily while the baby sleeps and don’t require any response from the infant.
 If you have heard that hearing tests are stressful for babies, it’s probably a reference to past tests that used noisemakers to record babies’ reactions and heart rate changes.
 These methods have been replaced with otoacoustic emissions (OAE) or auditory brainstem response (ABR).
 These screenings do not hurt and do not require any response from the baby.